 *This dining experience took place in December 2016.

-Have you been to Kona Cafe?
-What do you think of the special diets options there?
+Have you been to Cape May Cafe?
+What did you think of the special dietary needs options there?